 I believe this issue should be closed, as it is not an error and there is nothing to be "fixed".

-#6 Updated by Matt Gold almost 7 years ago
+#6 Updated by Matt Gold about 7 years ago

 - Status changed from Assigned to Reporter Feedback